zephir-lang/documentation/docs/lifecycle.md

 Each hook in the `config.json` file is an array of objects, which themselves are essentially `include`/`code` pairs.
 The `include` value will pull in a given C header file, if it hasn't been already, so that the `code` will have access to its contents.
 The `code` value is the logic run by the hook itself, and while you can technically put any valid C in here, it is **_strongly_** recommended to put logic longer than one or two lines into a separate C source file (such as the one pulled in along with your `include`d header file), and use a single-line function call here.

 ## initializers

-The `initializers` block looks something like this:
+The `initializers` block in the `config.json` file includes logic for initialization events.
+Three key events are targeted: `globals` for global variable space setup, module for extension-specific initialization, and `request` for per-request setup.

 ```json
 {